Twenty years after Margaret Chute was first seduced by Hollywood in 1926, her conscience has stopped her sleeping. Another cocktail might help…

-BallyBest Productions in association with Beckman Unicorn present the remarkable true story of Margaret Chute, a struggling actor on the London stage, who reinvented herself in the 1920s to become Hollywood's first freelance film journalist.
+Beckman Unicorn presents the remarkable true story of Margaret Chute, a struggling actor on the London stage, who reinvented herself in the 1920s to become Hollywood's first female freelance film journalist.

-An intimate friend of Joan Crawford, Charlie Chaplin, Bette Davies, Mae West, Lilian Gish and Gary Cooper – whom she met when they both witnessed a murder – Margaret soon gained an international reputation for both her trailblazing writing and stunning photographs of the stars - only to be destroyed by the very industry to which she dedicated over 20 years of her short life.
+Developing intimate friendships with Joan Crawford, Charlie Chaplin, Judy Garland, Bette Davies, Gloria Swanson, Mae West, Douglas Fairbanks Sr and Jr, Lilian Gish and Gary Cooper – whom she met when they both witnessed a murder – the ‘indefatigable’ Margaret soon gained an international reputation for both her trailblazing writing and stunning, candid photographs of the stars – only to be destroyed by the very industry to which she dedicated over 20 years of her short life.

 ‘I hope Margaret is given her rightful place in the History of Hollywood.’
 MARIA COOPER JANIS, daughter of Gary Cooper

 Beckman Unicorn is passionate about ensuring that its audience reach is truly democratic.